 As RE are emerging technologies, which, in most cases, have still not reached a full maturity, their evolution in recent years should be also analyzed to get a general overview of the subject.
-Figure 1.20 shows the investments made in RE technologies in 2018, where mainly solar and also wind power clearly exceed the other technologies.
-Even if solar power is the tecnology where more investments are focused, it is worth noticing that they have decreased by 22% in comparison with 2017.
-The main cause of this effect is to be found in China.
+Figure 25 shows the investments made in RE technologies in the 2011-2021 period, where mainly solar and also wind power clearly exceed the other technologies.

-Question 7.2: Evolution of solar PV
+Important!
+1.15: Evolution of solar PV